visionguild/documentation/_posts/general/2017-01-15-getting-started-marketplace-video.md

 ---

-Video tutorial introducing the Decentraland Marketplace, with step-by-step instructions on how to get started buying, selling, and managing your LAND.
+Video tutorial introducing the Decentraland Marketplace, with step-by-step instructions on how to get started buying, selling, and managing your LAND. see below. sorry, never used github. shows you how poorly your help guide works that i tried this.